TimurSalakhetdinov/Auto_parsers/American motors/README.md

 If the `--limit` argument is omitted, the script will attempt to scrape data for all available cars on the website.

+### Usage

+Adjust the `csv_directory` variable in the script to point to the folder containing your CSV files and run the script.
+The combined file will be saved in the same directory.

+This is a convenient way to aggregate data from multiple scraping sessions into a unified dataset for analysis or storage.

 ## Features
 - **Headless Scraping**: Runs in headless mode to improve performance.
 - **Pagination Handling**: Automatically navigates through pages of car listings.